itthinx/affiliates/readme.txt

 = Is there an option to create an Affiliate Area? =

 You can let the tool generate an Affiliate Area for you.
-This will create a new page with predefined content and shortcodes.
+This will create a new page that contains the Affiliates Dashboard.
 You can later customize the page and add additional pages as needed.
 Go to *Affiliates > Settings > Pages* and press the *Generate* button.
-You will find a new page titled _Affiliate Area_ on your site which includes a login form, affiliate registration form, information about an affiliate's performance and the affiliate's link as well as a link to log out at the end of the page.
+You will find a new page titled _Affiliate Area_ on your site which includes the Affiliated Dashboard, providing several Dashboard Sections that streamline the process from partners signing up to providing them their affiliate links and earnings information.
 You can edit this page and adjust it according to your preferences.
+The dashboard and its sections can be further customized using templates.

 = How can I show affiliates their affiliate link? =